collectd/collectd/CONTRIBUTING.md

     integration environment will try to build it on a number of platforms.
 If this reports a failure, please investigate and fix the problem.
 We will at best do a very casual review for failing PRs.
 *   *Don't rebase:* Rebasing your branch destroys the review history.
-If a review takes a long time, we may ask you to rebase on a more recent *master*, but please don't do it without being asked.
+If a review takes a long time, we may ask you to rebase on a more recent *master*, but please don't do that without being asked.
 *   *types.db:* One of the most common mistakes made by new contributors is the addition of (many) new *types* in the file `src/types.db`.
 The majority of usecases can be met with one of the existing entries.
 If you plan to add new